The Duke of Soleanna: A caring father concerned for his people, or a selfish, vile man who caused the events of the game?

-Mephiles (and by extension Solaris): Angry at the whole world for daring to experiment on him, or destructive Mad God who inherently wanted to destroy everything?
+Mephiles (and by extension Solaris): Angry at the whole world for daring to experiment on him, or destructive Mad God who always wanted to destroy everything?

 Awesome Music: The one thing that most people genuinely enjoy about this game is the soundtrack, which, in true Sonic tradition, is awesome.
 Some highlights include Wave Ocean, Aquatic Base, Kingdom Valley, Flame Core, and White Acropolis.